goodiee/ocr-models/README.md

 ## Results Summary

 EasyOCR showed the highest accuracy among the three OCR tools accrding to plots below.
+The x grid - is number of image, y - metric measure.
 Preprocessing improved accuracy by around 10-12%, though primarily for EasyOCR.
 It is because of complexities of dataset and needs to improve preprocessing.

 ![1](https://github.com/user-attachments/assets/3a8a3857-bb17-422f-bc34-92c65e90d64a)